Indirect Detection of eV Dark Matter via Infrared Spectroscopy: Looking for eV ALP DM in dSphs with infrared spectrograghs

 \subsection{Signal-to-noise ratio (SNR)}

-During the history of the Universe, cumulative photons from the early galaxies compose the EBL \cite{Matsumoto:2010pz, Windhorst:2010ib, Kashlinsky:2012zz, Mitchell-Wynne:2015rha, Seo:2015fga, Helgason:2016xoc,Lauer:2022fgc }.
+During the history of the Universe, cumulative photons from the early galaxies compose the EBL \cite{Matsumoto:2010pz, Windhorst:2010ib, Kashlinsky:2012zz, Mitchell-Wynne:2015rha, Seo:2015fga, Ahnen:2016gog, Helgason:2016xoc, HESS:2017vis, Fermi-LAT:2018lqt, Desai_2019, Lauer:2022fgc} (see also Ref.~\cite{CTAConsortium:2017dvg} for the future reaches in Cherenkov Telescope Array.).
 We note that the flux is $10^{-4}-10^{-3}$ nW cm$^{-2}$sr$^{-1}$ at $\lambda=\O(1) \m$m measured from the TeV gamma-ray annihilation with the EBL.
 A more important background is the zodiacal light, caused by the sunlight scattered by the interplanetary dust.
 This usually dominates the sky background in the energy range that we are focusing on.
 For instance in the south ecliptic pole it is $\text{BG}_{\rm flux}\sim 10^{-2}-1$ nW cm$^{-2}$sr$^{-1}$ (see e.g. Ref.\,\cite{leinert19981997}).
 There are also other sources, like the star light, which will be also included.
 As we have mentioned, a high resolution $R\gg 1 $ and angular resolution of $\O(\rm arcsec^{2})$ suppresses those backgrounds made up of the continuous spectrum.
 For instance, we can see that the background photons in a single bin scales as \beq \D \lambda \frac{\partial^2 \F_\g^{\rm zodiacal}}{\partial \lambda \partial \Omega}\sim 10^{-7}-10^{-6} {\rm cm}^{-2} {\rm s}^{-1} {\rm arcsec}^{-2} \frac{28000}{R}. \eeq Thus a large $R$ suppresses the sky background noise.
 Interestingly, this can be smaller than the typical signal flux from the dSphs (see Table.\,\ref{table:Ds}) with the ALP DM around the astrophysical bound for a large enough $R\sim 10^{3-4}$.

 There are also backgrounds depending on the environment of the experiments and detectors.
 Here we perform this environment-dependent background estimation by using two examples, WINERED at the Magellan telescope on Earth and NIRSpec at the JWST in the $L_2$ Lagrange point.